CooperDenny/CooperDenny/README.md

 Albert Park, Victoria, Australia · Hybrid

 I helped develop an R Shiny application for athletes, coaches, and analysts in the Paralympic sport of Boccia.
 This app collects, aggregates, and analyzes performance data, providing a user-friendly interface to monitor metrics in real-time.
 Using R's data manipulation and visualization tools, I created interactive, filterable dashboards to support better decision-making and optimize training strategies, without the need to purchase expensive software solutions.

+## 🏃 Hobbies
+- Playing local footy for Scoresby FNC, and local cricket for Eildon Park CC
+- Working on side projects and staying updated with the latest in data science
+- Watching AFL (14-year Carlton AFL member)